Defense Representation for Sexual-Assault Charges in Wisconsin

 The Governing Wisconsin Statute

-Sexual assault of an adult is codified at Wis.
-Stat. § 940.225, which defines four degrees of severity.
+Sexual assault of an adult is codified at § 940.225, which defines four degrees of severity.
 The statute turns on the nature of the contact, the presence or absence of force or threat, and the victim’s capacity to consent.
 First-degree sexual assault is a Class B felony carrying up to 60 years in prison; second through fourth degrees graduate downward.

 To secure a conviction, the State must prove beyond a reasonable doubt that the contact occurred, that it was non-consensual, and that each element of the charged degree applies.
 Consent, identity, and the reliability of forensic and testimonial evidence are the most frequently contested elements in these cases.